kmoshada/Python_UI_Maker/README.md

 Before you can run the application, you **must** have the following software installed on your system:

 - **Docker:** The application is designed to run in containers.
 You need a working installation of Docker.
-- **Docker Compose:** This tool is used to orchestrate the multi-container application.
+- **Docker Compose:** This tool is used to orchestrate multi-container applications.
 (Note: Newer versions of Docker integrate `compose` as a subcommand: `docker compose`).

 ---